microsoftgraph/microsoft-graph-docs-contrib/concepts/app-registration.md

 You can delete an app registration entry from either the individual app overview page, or from the landing page.
 Currently, either app owners or global administrators can delete app registration entries.
 When you delete an app registration entry, you need to type the name of the app to confirm the deletion.
 After the app is deleted, any dependency or pipeline that uses it will become unusable, specifically:

-- Any current pipeline utilizing the application and past the authorization validation phase, would continue and succeed.
+- Every pipeline goes through multiple phases.
+In the first phase of the pipeline, we validate the consent.
+So any pipeline past the consent validation stage would continue and succeed.
 - Any pipeline before the authorization validation phase would start failing because the application is missing.

 ![Graphic showing the app registration Delete Registration entry page.](images/app-registration-delete-confirmation.png)